arcus/education_modules/statistical_tests/statistical_tests.md

 [(X)] FALSE
 ***********************************************************************
 <div class = "answer">
-While both R and python are excellent languages for data science, R was built specifically with statistical analysis in mind, where as python is a general purpose programming language.
+While both R and python are excellent languages for data science, R was built specifically with statistical analysis in mind, whereas python is a general purpose programming language.
 That often means the code to run a test in R may be shorter and easier to read than it would be in python, and the resulting output may be more informative.

 That said, excellent statistical analysis tools do exist in python (see the many links in this module), and if you want additional tests or more detailed output, you can always write the code yourself.
 </div>